ManiacalLabs/Platypus/README.md

 Unlike other Grbl boards that are just Arduino shields, the Platypus is a fully integrated solution with a built-in ATMega328p microcontroller and USB UART.

-Also, unlike other Grbl boards, the Platypus natively supports configuring Trinamic (TMC) StepStick drivers like the TMC2100 and TMC2208.
+Also, while other Grbl boards ignore it, the Platypus natively supports configuring Trinamic (TMC) StepStick drivers like the TMC2100 and TMC2208.
 Unlike normal StepStick motor drivers, the TMC variants use tri-state config pins which the Platypus provides.

 # Specs